 Natural and Tamed

 The homeowner also desired an easier way to maintain the appearance of the landscape and walk around the lakeside of the house without worrying about the steep slopes and the weeds continually popping up in the short fescue grasses that populated the lakeside landscape.
-Keeping the native trees for slope stability and lakeside screening was also an important objective; Drost took special care to minimize the impact on the existing trees.
+Keeping the native trees for slope stability and lakeside screening was an important objective; Drost took special care to minimize the impact on the existing trees.

 On-Site Design Adjustments

 A new challenge presented itself shortly before we began work on setting the new steps: we uncovered a buried irrigation valve box hidden in the hillside grass.
 We quickly realized we would need to slightly alter the course of the stairs from the conceptual design, because the original irrigation mainline also ran through that spot.
 To prevent compromising the functionality of the irrigation system, we made the decision not to move the box or adjacent mainline.
 With a few on-site plan adjustments, progress resumed quickly, and the hardscape elements began to come together.

 Making Nature More Durable